 Common foal model designs:

-Piña Colada, Half Note, Noi/Sweet Wheat, Sunny Daze, etc. (who also have the same tail style as Shady Daze, etc.) Many background Earth pony fillies use this character design.
+Piña Colada, Aura, Noi/Sweet Wheat, Sunny Daze, etc. (who also have the same tail style as Shady Daze, etc.) Many background Earth pony fillies use this character design.

-Ruby Pinch, Dinky, Tootsie Flute, etc. Almost all background unicorn fillies use this character design.
+Ruby Pinch, Fire Chief, Tootsie Flute, etc. Almost all background unicorn fillies use this character design.

 Peachy Pie, etc. Many background Pegasus fillies use this character design.